Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/using-tcpingress.md

 ### Test the configuration

-You can now access the `tcp-echo` service on port 9443 with SNI `tls9443.kong.example`.
+You can now access the `echo` service on port 9443 with SNI `tls9443.kong.example`.

 In real-world usage, you would create a DNS record for `tls9443.kong.example`pointing to your proxy Service's public IP address, which causes TLS clients to add SNI automatically.
 For this demo, you'll add it manually using the OpenSSL CLI: